Rahmanzia3/python_test/Research_Ai.md

 <p>Using AutoAI, you can build and deploy a machine learning model with sophisticated training features and no coding.
 The tool does most of the work for you.
 Generally Text data is deployed in Auto AI.

-	Data pre-processing:  AutoAI applies various algorithms, or estimators, 	to analyze, clean, and prepare your raw data for machine learning.
+	Data pre-processing:  AutoAI applies various algorithms, or estimators,to analyze, clean, and prepare your raw data for machine learning.

 	Automated model selection:It selects model which best fit for your data.This approach saves time without sacrificing performance.

 	Automated feature engineering:Feature engineering attempts to transform the raw data into the combination of features that best represents the problem to achieve the most accurate prediction.

 	Hyperparameter optimization:AutoAI uses a novel hyper-parameter optimization algorithm optimized for costly function evaluations such as model training and scoring that are typical in Machines learning.
 </p>

 #### Apache Spark